 Once secured, adjacent units are welded to each other above and below.
 “Once they’re all welded together at top and bottom,” explains structural engineer Steve Armstrong, “you have, in effect, a big steel box.”
 The result is a single, immensely strong structure that goes up in almost no time at all.

-Locklair points to the Charleston installation as an example of the speed with which the structures can be completed.
+Locklair points to the Charleston installation as an example of the speed with which the base for shipping container homes can be completed.
 “The installation of all four containers took place in a two- to three-hour time period,” he says.
 “After that we basically had a structure without a roof.”

 A conventional, hip roof can be placed and secured atop the “big steel box” structure in a matter of another two or three hours.
 A trussed roof is fastened with metal straps that are welded to the steel sides and wrapped around the rafters at four-foot intervals.
 Simpson hurricane clips tie each individual rafter to the steel roof for added security and protection against uplift.

 Inside, workers install a 1/2″ plywood floor over the existing 3/4″ plywood subfloor.
 The crew runs metal hat channels for wiring along the walls and vertical support beams that dot the interior.
 Metal studs and drywall are used for interior partition walls.
 Once insulated, the existing container walls are faced in drywall for finishing, transforming the ugly corrugated-steel interior and prepping them for paint or wallpaper.